Rustenburg, South Africa: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, M and N. Check that you get the correct kind.
-Most adapters currently sold are just plug changers and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C, M and N. Take care to choose the right kind.
+The vast majority of adapters currently being sold are simply plug changers and require your devices to change the voltage themselves.
 If yours can't do that they could burn up.
-This one should be appropriate for most places.
+This one is sufficent for most countries.

 Luggage scale to avoid fees